The Heartfelt Home Search: Discovering What Truly Matters

 The journey to find your perfect home is an emotional and personal one, requiring a balance of priorities, compromise, and long-term planning.
 By carefully considering the implications of your choices, budgeting for the future, and focusing on what truly matters, you can create a space that becomes the setting for a lifetime of cherished memories and moments.
 Remember, you may not have it all, but with the right approach, you can find a home that fulfills your most important desires and needs while offering the potential for growth and adaptability.

-There is a proposed new San Diego 55+ community project called The Junipers, 55+ community in Rancho Penasquitos and will consist of 536 detached and attached homes for 55 and over adults to be built by Lennar.
-However, we do not know yet if construction will push through given a judge’s ruling on the project (02-04-2023).
+Great news!
+There is a new San Diego 55+ community project called The Junipers, 55+ community in Rancho Penasquitos and will consist of 536 detached and attached homes for 55 and over adults to be built by Lennar.
+Learn more about The Junipers here.

 Please contact Ken Tritle, Realtor® SRES® Senior Real Estate Specialist at DreamWell Homes Realty, by filling out this form, calling, or texting 760-798-9024 for more information or visit our The Junipers Rancho Penasquitos 55+ community page for any updates.

-Please be sure to also follow our DreamWell Homes Realty 55 plus communities Facebook page for regular updates or subscribe to our Youtube Channel for new video tours.
+Please be sure to also follow our DreamWell Homes Realty Facebook page for regular updates and we highly recommend that you subscribe to our Youtube Channel for our new home video tours.